tombatossals/angular-leaflet-directive/README.md

 var app = angular.module("demoapp", ["leaflet-directive"]);
 ```

 After that, you can change the default values of the directive (if you want) on your angular controller.
-For example, you can chage the tiles source, the maxzoom on the leaflet map or the polyline path properties.
+For example, you can change the tiles source, the maxzoom on the leaflet map or the polyline path properties.

 ```
 angular.extend($scope, {